endurantgames/52-first-dates/src/glossary.md

 End of the Date <a name="glossary-end-date"></a>
 ~   When all of the cards on the Status Stack show the same suit or the
     same rank, it's time to wrap up that Date Night.
-The cards determine if the System and the Date share an intimate moment, want to date again, both, or neither.
+The cards determine if the System and the Prospect share an intimate moment, want to date again, both, or neither.

 Achieving Intimacy <a name="glossary-achieving-intimacy"></a>